romantic668/angular-ionic-starter/README.md

     - @import "~ionic-angular/components/alert/alert";
     - @import "~ionic-angular/components/alert/alert.ios";
     - @import "~ionic-angular/components/alert/alert.md";
+- .yarnclean file breaks the tslint and therefore the tests and CI so don't use yarn until Yarn becomes a stable software (at least for Windows)

 ### Locked Dependencies
 - protractor: locked to 5.0.0 (on 02/03/17 the latest version was 5.1.1) : Protractor above 5.0.0 doesnt work with firefox